How do you get started in a place where there is no gospel witness? Why are there still ‘forgotten communities’ in

 Yet the good news of relationship with God through Jesus is, at its heart, designed to be shared through relationship with his people.

 God counted the cost and sent the word in human form, that we might know him.
 He has made the church his body on Earth today, to continue to bear witness to Christ in person through relationship; through lives lived out in the power of his spirit.

 Serving in Mission is excited to serve churches worldwide in sending and receiving their best people to hard places to bear witness to Christ through relationship.

 Our Faithful Witness in Forgotten Communities initiative started last year to better enable this work.

 This initiative is supporting new ministry efforts by SIM to launch and establish teams of faithful witnesses from all over the world to demonstrate the goodness of Jesus Christ in communities where people currently live and die without ever having one Christian friend.

-Working with partner agencies and recruiting from churches across the globe, we are already seeing teams come together and we have prayed and listened to understand what is needed in six specific locations – Chad, east Asia, Mali, the Middle East, Nigeria, north Africa, South Asia and Thailand.
+Working with partner agencies and recruiting from churches across the globe, we are already seeing teams come together and we have prayed and listened to understand what is needed in eight specific locations – Chad, east Asia, Mali, the Middle East, Nigeria, north Africa, Asia and Thailand.

 Each team has no more than two people from any one nation, and each has a mix of skills and experience, with an experienced team leader, sometimes from a partner organisation.

 SIM International Director Dr Joshua Bogunkoko says: “Less than five per cent of missionaries and mission funding go to places where people have never heard the good news of Jesus.
 Traditional missionary sending depends on the presence of other mission workers in locations, and so cannot address this imbalance.
 SIM’s Faithful Witness in Forgotten Communities initiative is designed to send a team of gospel workers to where none exist.”